Former NFL player to report to prison for health care fraud scheme - NewsBreak

 Portis was sentenced by a federal judge in Kentucky this week after he pleaded guilty to defrauding the league’s health care plan.

 At one point in 2004, Portis became the highest-paid running back in NFL history.
-After nine years playing with the Denver Broncos and Washington Football Team, and career earnings of more than $43 million, Portis fell into deep financial trouble.STAY IN THE KNOW : Sign up for the WOWK 13 News Daily Newsletter
+After nine years playing with the Denver Broncos and Washington Football Team, and career earnings of more than $43 million, Portis fell into deep financial trouble.Ex-NFL receiver sentenced to prison for COVID-19 relief fraud scheme

 A combination of bad investments and extravagant spending lead to Portis declaring bankruptcy in 2015.
 And that’s when the health care scheme came into play.
 He is one of 15 NFL players charged with ripping off the league’s health care plan.